-This café offers coffees, desserts, and every kind of dinner option from breakfast to late-night fair.
+This café offers coffee, desserts, and every kind of dinner option, from breakfast to late-night fair.

 Unique Shops/Boutiques in Kailua

-If you’re looking for things to do and places to visit in Kailua this authentic chocolate shop and want to witness the history of chocolate making in the Kailua area then this is a must-visit.
+If you’re looking for things to do and places to visit in Kailua, and want to witness the history of chocolate making in the Kailua area, then this authentic chocolate shop is a must-visit.

-They promote their authentic bean to bar process which limits their outsourcing to make their craft chocolate bars.
+Manoa Chocolate promotes their authentic bean-to-bar process, which limits its outsourcing to make its craft chocolate bars.
 You can pick between many flavor combinations and learn about the local climate and cacao processes they implement for their decadent bars.